mladentsvetkov/electron/docs/tutorial/tutorial-3-preload.md

 to a full Node.js environment.
 Practically, this means that you have a polyfilled `require` function that only has access to a limited set of APIs.

+ES Modules (ESM) are not supported in a Sandboxed Renderer.
+Please refer to the [`ES Modules (ESM) in Electron`](https://www.electronjs.org/docs/latest/tutorial/esm#sandboxed-preload-scripts-cant-use-esm-imports) guide for more information.

 | Available API      | Details                                                                                                                                                                                                                                                        |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Electron modules   | Renderer process modules                                                                                                                                                                                                                                       |